patriciomaseda/react-training/README.md

 ##Table of contents

-- Introduction, basic concepts, virtual dom, syntax
+- Introduction, what is react, basic concepts, virtual dom
+- The goods and the bads
 - JSX explanation
 - Hello world example
 - Components and props